mohamedyousuf1/LabelMe_output_viewer/README.md

-# Label Point Editor (for LableMe point label only)
+# Label Point Editor (for LabelMe point label only)

 A GUI application for viewing and editing label points in images with corresponding JSON files.